raryson/lawn-starter-fullstack/backend/README.md

 ## Swagger / OpenAPI

 The OpenAPI contract lives at `docs/openapi.yaml`.
-Preview it locally with Swagger UI or Redoc:
+Swagger UI is automatically started with `docker compose up` and is available at **http://localhost:8080**.

+If you're not using docker-compose, you can run Swagger UI manually:

 ```bash
 # Swagger UI via Docker